Why is no one reading your blog posts? Are you scaring them away with horrible blog content?

 - How to instantly double your blog readership in 30 mins or less

-- What does my target market see when he visits my website’s homepage, recent posts, post archives, etc.?
+- What does my target market see when they visit my homepage, recent posts, post archives, etc.?

-- Will he consistently see that my blog content is relevant to his needs?
+- Do they consistently see that my blog content is relevant to their needs?

 If they can clearly see that your niche or topic addresses their problems and that you’re consistent, they will surely read your posts and keep coming back for more.

-Content optimization and SEO are remarkable ways to drive massive traffic to your blog or website.
-That means you should do an incredible off-page and on-page SEO strategy to help you gain traction on your blog.
+Optimizing your blog for SEO is a remarkable way to increase visibility and drive massive traffic to your blog or website.
+It means that you should do an incredible off-page and on-page SEO strategy to help you gain traction on your blog.

-This calls for you to use relevant keywords – long-tail keywords and related keywords phrases in your content to boost your content visibility on search engine.
+This process calls for you to use relevant keywords in your material.
+If your target keyword has a high search volume, find related keywords and keyword phrases to use instead.
+And then mix things up to boost your content visibility on the search engine.

-With the right keywords in strategic areas on your blog post, when your target audience search the web, your posts are likely to appear on Google’s result page.
+Did you know?
+You may not rank for your seed keyword, but you can rank higher with relevant keywords and keyword phrases.
+With the right keywords in strategic areas, when your readers search the web, your posts are likely to appear on Google’s result page.

 - Post URL